The General Crisis

-The siege Bautzen during the Thirty Years' War, which devastated much of Europe 1618–1648, is one of the events some historians have associated with the alleged General Crisis.
+The siege of Bautzen, during the Thirty Years' War (1618–1648) which devastated much of Europe, is one of the events some historians have associated with the alleged General Crisis.

 The General Crisis is a term used by some historians to describe an alleged period of widespread regional conflict and instability that occurred from the early 17th century to the early 18th century in Europe, and in more recent historiography in the world at large.

-The concept of a general 17th-century crisis was by 1990 thought by historian Niels Steensgaard to be part of a superseded historiographic debate lasting from 1954 to 1978.
+The concept of a general 17th-century crisis was, by 1990, thought by historian Niels Steensgaard to be part of a superseded historiographic debate lasting from 1954 to 1978.

 Definitions and debates

 Since the mid-20th century, some scholars have proposed widely different definitions, causes, events, periodisations and geographical applications of a 'General Crisis', disagreeing with each other in debates.
 Other scholars have rejected the various concepts of a General Crisis altogether, claiming there was no such generalised phenomenon connecting various events due to a lack of linkeages between the events and widely shared commonalities in their character, and that generalised historical concepts such as the 'General Crisis' may be unhelpful in education.